SatoriCyber/dac-tools/eksctl_tool/README.md

 `PUBLIC_SUB2_ID`
 `PUBLIC_SUB3_ID`

-If the value of `EXISTING_VPC` is true, you must provide existing VPC information.
+If the value of `EXISTING_VPC` is `true`, you must provide existing VPC information.

 `VPC_ID`: The existing VPC ID, for example "vpc-0a1b2c4d5e6f1a2b4c"